coderefinery/git-intro/content/browsing.md

 ### (5) Which recipes include the ingredient "salt" ?

 Version control makes it very easy to find all occurrences of a single word.
-This is useful for things like tracing through code
+This is useful for things like finding where things are defined.

 :::::{tabs}
 ::::{group-tab} GitHub